 Matthew also served as Senior Counsel in the SEC’s Asset Management Unit (AMU), a specialized unit within the SEC’s Enforcement Division that investigates misconduct by investment advisers, private funds and registered investment companies.

 During his tenure at the SEC, Matthew served as lead counsel in enforcement actions against large investment advisers and related entities, including several high profile fraud and compliance investigations and litigations.
-He represented the SEC in numerous matters, including a major misrepresentation case against a hedge fund adviser managing over $1 billion, a high profile SEC national priority case arising from the financial crisis and a highly publicized enforcement action against a hedge fund manager for defrauding investors.
+He represented the SEC in numerous matters, including a major misrepresentation case against a hedge fund adviser, a high profile SEC national priority case arising from the financial crisis and a highly publicized enforcement action against a hedge fund manager for defrauding investors.
 In addition, he investigated cases involving insider trading, market manipulation and Regulation SHO violations, false investment adviser fee disclosures and unsuitable investment recommendations.

 While at the SEC, Matthew worked primarily with the AMU.
 He advised its attorneys on completing investigations, evaluating potential charges and preparing cases for litigation against investment advisers and their affiliates.
 Notably, he investigated and litigated cases for the AMU and was instrumental in revising the SEC’s examination procedures.